Updated 31 May 2022

 Searching for business insurance can be particularly challenging, especially for start-ups.
 Seeking advice on insurance can save you a great deal of money and reduce the level of risk to which your business is exposed.
 This article will help you make the best insurance choices for your business.
 It covers:

 When you run a business, you’re exposed to many more risks than you are when working for someone else.
 You have more responsibilities, and you also have more assets to protect.
-This is why you need business insurance.

 There are many forms of insurance that a business may have.
 Some are compulsory (or compulsory for certain types of business), while others range from extremely important to just nice to have.
 Your accountant can advise you on which types to prioritise (and you should ideally research this when setting up your business).

 The main types of business insurance are: